-Fusarium crown rot (FCR), caused predominantly by the fungus Fusarium pseudograminearum (Fp), remains a major constraint to winter cereal production across the central and northern NSW grain production region.
-FCR is also present in southern NSW but often goes unrecognised or can be misdiagnosed.
+Fusarium crown rot (FCR), caused predominantly by the fungus Fusarium pseudograminearum (Fp), remains a major constraint to winter cereal production across the central and northern grain production region.
 The causal fungus is stubble-borne with inoculum surviving between seasons as mycelium (cottony-growth) inside retained winter cereal stubble and/or grass weed residues.
-Crop rotation to non-host break crops such as canola and pulses (e.g. chickpea, lupin or faba bean) remains a key management strategy for FCR.
+Crop rotation to non-host break crops such as canola and pulses (e.g. chickpea, lupin or faba bean) or summer crops (e.g. cotton, sorghum or mung bean) remain a key management strategy for FCR.
 However, the process revolves around decomposition of Fp infected cereal stubble during these break crop and fallow phases which is in turn dependent on moisture availability and time.
 Consequently, the season in which a break crop is grown influences its effectiveness at facilitating decomposition of cereal stubble and reducing FCR inoculum levels.
 Conversely, recent research has highlighted when relative humidity is >92.5% that Fp can colonise vertically up retained standing cereal stubble in a process termed 'saprotrophic growth'.
 At 100% relative humidity this saprotrophic growth can occur at a maximum rate of 1 cm per day (Petronaitis et al., 2020).
 The FCR fungus can therefore saprotrophically grow to the cut height of the cereal stubble under prolonged or accumulated periods of rainfall, effectively increasing inoculum loads.
 This can then result in FCR infected cereal stubble being spread out the back of the header during the harvest of lower stature break crops such as chickpeas, increasing FCR risk for the next cereal crop (Petronaitis et al., 2022).

-This dynamic between cereal stubble decomposition and saprotrophic growth appears to complicate the management of FCR within farming systems but what are paddocks across the region telling us?
+This dynamic between cereal stubble decomposition and saprotrophic growth appears to complicate the management of FCR within farming systems but what are real grower paddocks across the region telling us?